Pence calls for ‘different leadership’ in 2024 launch video

 Pence is consistently polling behind Trump and DeSantis in national surveys of Republican primary voters.

-A CNN poll released in late May found Pence was the first choice of 6 percent of Republican and Republican-leaning primary voters, trailing Trump, who was the first choice of 53 percent of voters, and DeSantis (R), who was the first choice of 26 percent.
+A CNN poll released in late May found Pence was the first choice of 6 percent of Republican and Republican-leaning primary voters, trailing Trump, who was the first choice of 53 percent of voters, and DeSantis, who was the first choice of 26 percent.

 The poll also found 54 percent of those surveyed said they support or would consider supporting Pence.